Piet van Stuivenberg

-Pieter Antonie (Piet or Pieter) van Stuivenberg (10 January 1901 - 16 December 1988) was a Dutch artist, who was active as sculptor, painter, lithographer, and graphic artist.
+Pieter Antonie (Piet or Pieter) van Stuivenberg (10 January 1901 – 16 December 1988) was a Dutch artist, who was active as a sculptor, painter, lithographer, and graphic artist.

-Born in Schiedam, Van Stuivenberg received his art education at the Academy of Fine Arts and Applied Sciences now Willem de Kooning Academy) in Rotterdam.
-From 1921 to 1927 he attended the evening art classes in sculpting.
+Born in Schiedam, Van Stuivenberg received his art education at the Academy of Fine Arts and Applied Sciences (now Willem de Kooning Academy) in Rotterdam.
+From 1921 to 1927, he attended evening art classes in sculpting.

-Van Stuivenberg started his sculptor career as stonemason, and was first influenced by the expressionism and later abstract working with geometric shapes and tighter.
-In Rotterdam he jointed the art society R33, which was founded in 1933 and dismantled in 1941.
+Van Stuivenberg started his sculpting career as a stonemason, and was first influenced by expressionism, later adopting an abstract style characterised by geometric shapes and cleaner forms.
+In Rotterdam he joined the artist group R33, which was founded in 1933 and disbanded in 1941.
 He made study trips to Brussels, London and Paris.
-In the Netherlands he subsequently joined the artist group Vrije Beelden (Free Images), founded by the Rotterdam artists Koos van Vlijmen and Wout van Heusden and others in 1946.
-And he joined the group Creatie (Creation), in 1950 founded by Willy Boers en Ger Gerrits.
-In 1950 his work was represented at the fifth Salon des Réalités Nouvelles in Paris.
+In the Netherlands, he subsequently joined the artist group Vrije Beelden (Free Images), founded by the Rotterdam artists Koos van Vlijmen and Wout van Heusden and others in 1946.
+He also joined the group Creatie (Creation), founded by Willy Boers en Ger Gerrits in 1950.
+In 1950, his work was represented at the fifth Salon des Réalités Nouvelles in Paris.

-In 1967 Van Stuivenberg received the Hendrik Chabot Award, and in 1981 and 1994 a retrospective exhibition of his work was held by the Stedelijk Museum Schiedam.
+In 1967, Van Stuivenberg received the Hendrik Chabot Award, and in 1981 and 1994 a retrospective exhibition of his work was held by the Stedelijk Museum Schiedam.
 His work is in the collections of the Stedelijk Museum Amsterdam, Museum Boijmans Van Beuningen in Rotterdam and in the Stedelijk Museum Schiedam.